عدل – عدلِ الٰہی

 Three major positions have emerged in Islamic theology on this question:

 1. Jabr (Compulsion): The Ash’arite position holds that Allah predetermines all human actions.
 Humans have no real free will.
-Whatever happens — good or evil — is entirely Allah’s will.
-This view, the Shia argue, makes Allah an oppressor and renders justice meaningless.
+This view makes Allah an oppressor and renders justice meaningless.

 2. Tafwid (Complete Delegation): The extreme Mu’tazilite position holds that humans have complete independence from Allah’s will.
-Once created, humans act entirely on their own.
-This view, the Shia argue, limits Allah’s omnipotence and sovereignty.
+This view limits Allah’s omnipotence.

-3. Amr Bayn al-Amrayn (The Middle Path): The Shia position, established by Imam Ja’far al-Sadiq (AS), holds that humans have genuine free will — they choose their actions — but this free will operates within the framework of Allah’s overarching power and knowledge.
-Allah knows what we will choose but does not compel us to choose it.
-This preserves both human accountability and Divine omnipotence.
+3. Amr Bayn al-Amrayn (The Middle Path): The Shia position holds that humans have genuine free will — they choose their actions — but this free will operates within the framework of Allah’s overarching power and knowledge.

 اس سوال پر اسلامی علمِ کلام میں تین بڑے موقف سامنے آئے ہیں: